 In 2011 a book called Snapshots was released which featured short stories all using song titles by David Gedge as inspiration.
 Notably the book featured illustrations by artist Lee Thacker who had worked on the fanzine Invasion of the Wedding Present.
 The latter was self-published by the band and released in the late 80s/early 90’s and featured articles, news, cartoons and short comic strips.
 For more info on Invasion, see this link from the fan site that I used to help with: Something and Nothing

 Meanwhile, former Wedding Present bass player Terry de Castro was attempting to write a biography of Gedge and the stories involved in over 20 years of being in an indie band.
-At some point it was decided to instead put the tales into comic book form and as of Autumn 2015 there have been 9 issues of Tales from the Wedding Present including #0 which features tales of the very earliest days of the band.
+At some point it was decided to instead put the tales into comic book form and as of Spring 2019 there have been 16 issues of Tales from the Wedding Present plus issue #0 which featured tales of the very earliest days of the band.
 Usually the comics flit about the timeline from the days of The Lost Pandas right through to the present day.
 It is hoped that at some point, the tales will be combined into chronological collections.

 The covers usually feature homages or references to either comics or other pop culture.
 Here’s a guide: